IDAES/idaes-pse/docs/source/core/model_concepts.rst

 Unit Models
 -----------

 Unit models generally represent individual pieces of equipment present within a process which perform a specific task.
-Unit models in turn are generally composed of two main types of component:
+Unit models in turn are generally composed of two main types of components:

 1. Control Volume Blocks, which represent volume of material over which we wish to perform material, energy and/or momentum balances, and,
 2. StateBlocks and ReactionBlocks, which represent the thermophysical, transport and reaction properties of the material at a specific point in space and time.